CP1404/Practicals/prac_03/README.md

 then it should generate a password that matches.
 Use your earlier program's checker functionality to validate the generated password.

-1. Copy your **word generator** program from last week into this prac's folder.
-Commit.
-   Add error-checking so that you repeatedly validate the user's input until it is a valid sequence of just c's and v's.
-Create and use a function `is_valid_format(...)` to return True or False for if the word format is valid or not.
-   **Tip:** use a for loop to iterate through each character in the format sequence and return false if you see one that is not valid.

-2. Copy your **ascii_table.py** file from last week's prac into this week's folder.
-   Create a function called `get_number(lower, upper)` to get a number, making sure that user input is numeric and within the given range.
-   You can use exceptions to check the string is a valid number.
-   Repeatedly re-prompt for a number until a valid one is entered, then return it.
-   Example:

-       Enter a number (10-50):
-       >>>abc
-       Please enter a valid number!
-       Enter a number (10-50):
-       >>>75
-       Please enter a valid number!
-       Enter a number (10-50):
-       >>>30
-       (then the function should return 30)

-   When this function works, use it in your program in place of the code you used to get the number.
-   Test it with both invalid and valid inputs.

 # Solutions to Selected Exercises